 Reduce exposure in our homes

 Parents are important role models in relation to alcohol use.
 They often have more influence than they realise.
 To learn more about this, please check out the sub-section on reducing parental supply of alcohol.

-Restricting alcohol marketing on social media
+Alcohol marketing on social media

 Alcohol media literacy and young people

-There is a great deal of information on how to improve media literacy among children and adolescents.
 Check out the section Take Action to find out how to be more vigilant with regards to online and social media.